-9.7 Hate incident or hate crime by a service user
+9.7 Hate Incident or Hate Crime by a Service User

-Any member of staff subject to a hate incident by a service user should report the matter to their line manager.
+Any member of employee's subject to a hate incident by a service user should report the matter to their line manager.
 The incident should be reported by the line manager to the Police.
 The perpetrator should be advised that the matter has been reported to the Police, and that further sanctions may be applied, including the potential withdrawal of service, as appropriate.